-2. Make egg wash by beating the egg with the water in a small bowl.
+- Make an egg wash by beating the egg with the water in a small bowl.

-4. Cut puff pastry into 4 big squares and place 1 tbsp of arequipe in the center of each one.
-Brush the edges with the egg wash and fold over to make a triangle.
-Press with your fingertips to seal them, you can also seal them with a fork.
-Brush the top of each turnover with the egg wash and then sprinkle with sugar.
+- Cut the puff pastry into 4 big squares and place 1 tbsp of arequipe in the center of each one.
+Brush the edges with the egg wash and fold over to form a triangle.
+Press the edges with your fingertips to seal them.
+You can also seal them with a fork.
+Make a few cuts on top of each turnover with a knife.
+Brush them with the egg wash and then sprinkle with the sugar.

-5. Place the turnovers on a cookie sheet covered with parchment paper and bake at 350ºF (180ºC) for about 20 minutes or until golden brown.
+- Place the turnovers on a cookie sheet covered with parchment paper and bake for about 20 minutes or until golden brown.
 Let them cool for a few minutes before serving.

 - You can sprinkle white granulated sugar or turbinado sugar on top of each turnover.